- Home - Hiking Trails - Hiking San Diego Hiking Stonewall Peak Trail

 Note: if you want to end your hike here, you can simply go back down the way you came.
 This route takes you back to the start of the hike on a route with less crowds.

 The Stonewall Peak Trail is well marked, but there are several side trails to overlooks.
 Stay on the well-marked path.
 The trail starts to descend and quickly becomes more mellow.
 As you hike, you’ll see Little Stonewall Peak to your right.
 Soak in the views to the north as you descend the switchbacks on the Stonewall Peak Trail.
 At about 3.7 miles, you come to a trail intersection.
 Make the left onto Vern Whitaker Trail.
 The trail is pretty flat and heads through tranquil grasslands with some good wildflower spotting opportunities.
 I saw some quail when I was here.
 Shortly after that (around 3.9 miles) there’s another junction, stay left.
 At 4.2 miles or so, there’s a side trail to the road.
 Stay to the left.
 As you head back to the start, you’ll get nice views of Stonewall Peak.
 At about 5.3 miles, you come back to the junction where you started.
 Make the right to head back to the road and parking.
+An easy way to give back is to simply pick up any trash you see on the trail.
 A quick note.
 These directions are meant as a guide for the hike, and not a definitive source.
 Conditions change, and the information here can be different based on time of day, weather, season, etc. There can be small side trails that you might see but I missed.
 I have made every effort to include all the information you need to complete the hike successfully.
 I recommend using this guide in conjunction with a map, GPX file, common sense, and call to the ranger station or park office.
 If you do the hike and notice something has changed, please contact me and I will update the guide.

 The hike to Cuyamaca Peak brings you to San Diego County’s second highest point at 6,512 feet.
 It’s only 20 feet lower than the highest peak, but much easier to hike.
 The views you get are incredible and make this hike worth your time.